christy-w/job_matching_app/README.md

-Last Updated: 6 Nov 2017 by Michael Chan
+Last Updated: 16 Nov 2017 by Michael Chan

-## JuicyLauncher 2
+## JuicyLauncher

 Base project setup on top of [Ionic 3](http://ionicframework.com/docs/) written in [TypeScript](http://www.typescriptlang.org/) language.

-This repo aims for internal use within Juicyapp Limited at this moment, and integrate well with [JuicyLauncher 2 Web](https://gitlab.com/juicyapp/juicylauncher2_web) to provide common features for different app projects.
+This repo aims for internal use within Juicyapp Limited at this moment, and integrate well with [JuicyCore](https://git.juicyapphk.com/juicyapp/juicycore) to provide common features for different app projects.

-After Ionic 3 stable version is launched, more sample code will be implemented in a separate repo - [JuicyLauncher 2 Demo](https://gitlab.com/juicyapp/juicylauncher2_app_demo).
+After Ionic 3 stable version is launched, more sample code will be implemented in a separate repo - [JuicyLauncher Demo]https://git.juicyapphk.com/juicyapp/juicylauncher_demo).

 ### Features

-JuicyLauncher 2 provides codebase from Ionic 3 app, plus core files to extends features include:
+JuicyLauncher provides codebase from Ionic 3 app, plus core files to extends features include:

 - BaseApp class (to be inherited from MyApp)
 - BasePage class (to be inherited from page components)